hoang010/MultiDisciplinaryProject/README.md

 ### Serial Connection
 The Serial class is used for interfacing with the Arduino board.
 Raspberry Pi creates an instance of Serial object using the name of the port connected to the Arduino board.

-Unlike the Bluetooth Socket, there are no threads or queues created for this connection.
+Like the Bluetooth socket, the Serial Connection creates 2 queues and 2 threads; 1 queue for sending, 1 queue for receiving and 1 thread for each queue.
+This method of implementation is done as Serial.read() is a blocking function.

 For the recv function, it checks the buffer size for the size of the data in there before reading all the data in the buffer and returns it to the function calling recv.

 For the send function, the msg to be sent is directly written to the Serial Connection.
 As mentioned in the Data Standards table,